Theatre & Dance Topics Courses 2013-14

 TH200 Topics in Theatre: Performing Kabuki in English: “The Medicine Peddler” a Samurai Revenge.
 For this course the students will present a short, but complete kabuki play: "The Medicine Peddler" (Uiro Uri), one of the "Eighteen Great Kabuki Plays" (Kabuki Jûhachiban).
 This play incudes virtuoso vocal acting, fight dancing, humorous and romantic dancing, and live sung accompaniment by an Ozatsuma vocal & shamisen ensemble.
 Roles include courtesans, an avenging samurai hero in disguise as a medicine peddler, a villain and his buffoon-servant, and many more.
 Students will learn to apply genuine kabuki make-up and costumes will be authentic and professionally dressed.
 (The class will present three public performances in the Celeste Theater towards the end of the Block).
 This is a unique opportunity for theatre and dance students to perform in one of the world's great, histrionic theater forms, and for students of Japanese culture to enact and embody characters from Japan's medieval and Edo Periods.
 (JA250, PA250, DA200.)
 Kominz - 1 unit.

 TH 340 Advanced Topics in Design: Devised Realities: Creating Imaginary Worlds at the Interface of Space and Costume.
 An experimental performance design course dedicated to creating interpretive 3D environments and the costumes for those who inhabit them, with an emphasis on the collaborative and imaginative creative process.
 The class will explore narrative and non-narrative text, along with sensory, emotional and psychological topics as the foundation for generating meaning through visually articulated ideas.
-Unique materials, visual and spatial analysis, proportion and scale, digital interactivity, and design theory will be investigated as tools for the communication and design of performance spaces and the occupants interacting with them.
+Unique materials, visual and spatial analysis, proportion and scale, digital interactivity, and design theory will be investigated as tools for the communication and design of performance spaces and the occupants that interact within them.
 Class limit: 12.
 Ames/Davis - Green 1 unit

 TH300 Topics in Theatre: From the Fringe to the Spot Light: An Intercultural Study of Alternative Playwriting.
 From the bilingual flatbed truck actors of Luis Valdez to the rhythmic coffee house choreopoems of Ntozake Shange, this course focuses on theatrical styles cultivated by the American marginalized (post WW II).
 Our mission will be to examine the societal circumstances that birthed important intercultural voices and alternative styles to the mainstream American stage.
 Selected playwrights will cover a cross section of race, gender and sexuality: Tony award winners, virtual unknowns, and emerging new voices alike.
 Equal parts historical analysis and creative writing workshop, students will create multimedia presentations and original plays based around their research.
 This course includes an optional trip to Chicago.
 Additional cost.
 (EN286, ES200.)
 Goodwin-1 unit.